d-lobo/tf-rke-k8s-provisioning/readme.md

 * type `terraform apply` to apply the actual plan

 ## Credentials & Access cluster with `kubectl`
-Once the plan has been successfully applied, terraform creates a ready-2-use kubeconfig to access the cluster. `kube_config_cluster.yaml`
+Once the plan has been successfully applied, terraform creates a ready-2-use kubeconfig (`kube_config_cluster.yaml`) to access the cluster.
-Use it, like e.g. `kubectl --kubeconfig kube_config_cluster.yaml get pods --all-namespaces` or set environment to point to the file.
+Use it, like e.g. `kubectl --kubeconfig kube_config_cluster.yaml get pods --all-namespaces` or set env to point to the file.

 ## Get bearer token of dashboard admin account; proxy & access dashboard